ProjetsPL/treehouse-theme/collections/_posts/us/2020-04-15-best-garden-shrubs-and-trees-how-to-choose-garden-plants.md

 - garden trees
 toc: true
 promoted: false
-update_date: 2020-04-10
+update_date: 2020-04-15
-title: Best Garden Shrubs and Small Trees.
+title: Best Garden Shrubs and Trees.
 How to Choose Garden Plants?
-description: "A good garden design requires beautiful plants. \U0001F331 Wondering what garden plants you should choose? \U0001F333 Check the must-have garden shrubs and miniature trees!"
+description: "A good garden design requires beautiful plants. \U0001F331 Wondering what garden plants you should choose?
+Check popular garden shrubs and miniature trees!"
 intro: Planning to plant some new trees and shrubs?
 Remember that a good garden design is not everything - it also requires a lot of work and commitment.
 Healthy garden plants can grow only in good conditions.
 If well-tended, both shrubs and small trees